Vaishanavi10/CODTECH-TASK--3/README.md

 **Task:  MULTI-CLOUD ARCHITECTURE**

-🌐 Task Highlights
+Task Highlights

-Designed a Multi-Cloud Architecture:
+1.Designed a Multi-Cloud Architecture:

 Built a solution distributing workloads between AWS and Azure to improve resilience and scalability.

-Connected AWS Resources to Azure:
+2.Connected AWS Resources to Azure:

 Used Azure Arc to onboard AWS EC2 instances into the Azure environment for centralized management.

-Implemented Azure Arc on AWS:
+3.Implemented Azure Arc on AWS:

 Installed and configured Azure Arc agent on EC2 instances to manage AWS VMs from the Azure portal.

-Enabled Centralized Governance:
+4.Enabled Centralized Governance:

 Applied Azure policies, role-based access controls (RBAC), and monitoring on AWS resources via Azure Arc.

-Ensured Secure Communication:
+5.Ensured Secure Communication:

 Configured secure APIs and access roles for interoperability between AWS and Azure services.

-Documented and Demoed Architecture:
-Created detailed documentation and a live demo showcasing how the multi-cloud setup works in practice.

-🏆 Key Achievements
+Key Achievements

-Achieved Interoperability Between AWS and Azure:
+1.Achieved Interoperability Between AWS and Azure:

 Demonstrated smooth data and service interaction across both platforms.

-Improved Security and Compliance:
+2.Improved Security and Compliance:

 Used Azure Security Center to assess and monitor AWS workloads for compliance.

 Unified Monitoring Across Clouds: